zarrabi/thesis-template/README.md

 # Thesis Template

-A LaTeX template for typesetting theses in Persian
+A LaTeX template for typesetting theses in Persian.